FelipeVillota/db-check-cocaine-seizures/README.md

 ### How does it work?

-This checkpoint can be adapted according to the database's goal.
+This checkpoint can be adapted according to the database's goal or specific tasks.

+Three basic approaches:
-1. Define rules per column

-2. Create a function per rule block

-3. Apply them row-wise, collecting "violations"
+1. Define ALL the rules per column -> Create a function per rule block -> Apply them row-wise, collect "violations"

-4. Mark validation status per row

-6. (Optional) Direct color highlighting

-7. (Optional) Direct correction
+2. Just verify -> rules are handled in the spreadsheet

+3. A mix of both -> hybrid management

-Columns by theme:
+### Columns by theme:

 | **Topic**                 | **Variables**                                                                                                                          |
 | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |